 Where better to study art history and curatorship than surrounded by Australia’s national cultural and collecting institutions?
-What’s more, where better to study Art History than in Australia’s premier practice-led research institution, ANU School of Art.
+What’s more, where better to study Art History than in Australia’s premier practice-led research institution, the ANU School of Art and Design.
 Here, you will study the history of art while surrounded by the making of art.

 At ANU you can take advantage of our strong connections to the National Gallery of Australia, the National Museum of Australia, the National Portrait Gallery, the National Library and the Australian War Memorial to participate in our renowned internship program.

 And like many of our graduates before you, you might even find yourself working there.

 Our leading Master of Art History and Curatorial Studies program offers courses in a range of fields including Australian and Asian art; 19th – 20th century Australian and European art and design; modernism and postmodernism; curatorial practice, all taught by our specialist art historians.

 Master of Art History and Curatorial Studies students learn to: